Asteroid mining: Financial feasibility

-Mining the Asteroid Belt from Mars
+Mining the asteroid belt from Mars

 Since Mars is much closer to the asteroid belt than Earth is, it would take less Delta-v to get to the asteroid belt and return minerals to Mars.
 One hypothesis is that the origin of the Moons of Mars (Phobos and Deimos) are actually asteroid captures from the asteroid belt.
 16 Psyche in the main belt could have over $10,000 Quadrillion United States dollar worth of minerals.
-NASA is planning a mission for 10 October 2023 for the Psyche orbiter to launch and get to the asteroid by August 2029 to study.
+NASA launched a study mission on 13 October 2023 using the Psyche orbiter to get to the asteroid by August 2029.
 511 Davida could have $27 quadrillion worth of minerals and resources.
-Using the moon Phobos to launch spacecraft is energetically favorable and a useful location from which to dispatch missions to main belt asteroids.
+Using the Mars moon Phobos to launch spacecraft is energetically favorable and a useful location from which to dispatch missions to main belt asteroids.
 Mining the asteroid belt from Mars and its moons could help in the Colonization of Mars.